-An example of a privacy law that must be followed if it applies to your app includes the California Consumer Privacy Act (CCPA), which is California's main privacy law, and one of the strongest in the United States.
+An example of a privacy law that must be followed if it applies to your app includes the California Consumer Privacy Act (CCPA/CPRA), which is California's main privacy law, and one of the strongest in the United States.
 It requires that businesses that collect or use consumers' personal information:

 - Provide a means for users to opt-out of the sale of their personal information to third parties